-- To promptly notify Parking Services of any change of a vehicle, licence plate, status, address, office location or telephone number, to what was provided on the application form.
+- To promptly notify Parking Services of any change of a vehicle, licence plate, status, address, office location or telephone number, to what was provided at the time of purchase.

 - To not park in any designated Visitor or other designated spaces between 8 a.m. and 4 p.m.

 - To park in designated areas only.
 All other areas, whether signed or not, are no parking zones.
 This includes road shoulders, grassed areas, sidewalks, interlock bricked areas and any other area that is not specifically designated as a parking area.

 - To abide by the rules and regulations detailed herein and obey all parking and traffic requests made by Parking Services, city bylaw officers and the police.

 - To obey all regulatory traffic signs on campus and exercise caution while driving and parking within the lots.
 Pedestrians have the right-of-way.

 - Usage of the lots is at the driver's own risk.
 Conestoga College assumes no responsibility for any damage to a motor vehicle or any loss of the vehicle or its contents due to thefts or damage while driven or parked on campus.

 - These regulations are authorized by the president of Conestoga College acting on the advice of the College Campus Council within the power granted by the governing bodies.